• FB

 The Best Soft & Chewy Hoagie Bread Roll

-While it’s hard to resist, I HIGHLY recommend waiting about 10 minutes before trying to slice into these hoagie rolls.
-If you don’t, you risk tearing the bread (even with the best of bread knives) because it’s simply too hot and too soft inside.
+While it’s hard to resist, I HIGHLY recommend waiting about 10 minutes before slicing into these hoagie rolls.
+If you don’t, you risk tearing the bread (even with the best bread knives) because it’s simply too hot and too soft inside.

 Trust me on this, it’s worth the wait!